phosxd/PyBundleGodot/README.md

 <img src="./git_assets/icon.png" align=""></img>

-**Version:** 0.0.1
+**Version:** 1.0.0

-PyBundleGodot is a tool for Godot 4.6 that makes it easy to efficiently bundle Python into your Godot project!
+PyBundle is a tool for Godot 4.6 that makes it easy to efficiently bundle Python into your Godot project!

+This project is very much work in progress & has a lot more that needs to be done, but for now it is workable.

 </div>